-The Southwest Gourd Association meets the 3rd Wednesday of each month at the Maricopa County Extension Office, 4341 E. Broadway, Phoenix.
+The Southwest Gourd Association meets at 1:00pm on the 3rd Wednesday of each month at the Maricopa County Extension Office, 4341 E. Broadway, Phoenix.
 The driveway is on the South side of Broadway and is immediately East of the streetlight at 43rd Street.
-The meetings are in the evenings at 7 pm and usually over by 9 pm.

 So, what do we do at meetings?
 First of all, we have FUN!

 Every other month, we have some kind of demonstration of a technique or a discussion of various techniques.
 Some examples: colored pencil, dyes, carving, story gourds, acrylics, kumihomo, tenerife, etc. Group members, gourd artists from outside our club, or teachers give a demonstration or a short workshop on a technique.
 Workshop supplies for members are paid by the club.
 On alternate months, tips are talked about and shared.

 We may also have “challenges” where we create a gourd using skills demonstrated at a prior’s month’s demonstration or we each get a bag with identical supplies and each person makes a gourd using the supplies (our own ideas).
 We may also provide a second challenge to do instead if a challenge is something someone really doesn’t want to do.
 Members are asked to share their inspiration and challenges while creating a challenge gourd.